ebikatsudon/VTubeStudio/Recoloring-Models-and-Items.md

 You can recolor all ArtMeshes (parts of the model) in your main VTube Studio model and any [Live2D items](https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items) you load into the scene.
 You can also use hotkeys to save/load recoloring presets. **Please get permission from your artist first before doing this.**

-To recolor ArtMeshes of your currently loaded model,
+To recolor ArtMeshes of your currently loaded model, open the